ishitatsuyuki/latencyflex2/docs/shim/installing.md

 ### Prerequisite

+Your Proton installation should be new enough to contain a [fix](https://github.com/ValveSoftware/wine/pull/171) for GPU timestamps.
+If you're using one of the Proton distributions below, the requirements are:

 - **Proton Experimental (Bleeding Edge)**: 7.0-32084-20221229 or later
-  A new version is required due to a [bug](https://github.com/ValveSoftware/wine/pull/171) that resulted in GPU timestamps to have drifted values.
+- **Proton-GE**: GE-Proton7-44 or later

 ### Overview